 Exactly.
 They are the template to any small white American town.
 And it’s fucked up.
 No town should be that racist.

 I am a minority and loved Williamstown, so this isn’t true.

 Congratulations.
 I’m glad you enjoyed Williamstown.
 That’s what I hope for.
 But not every minority loved it there.

 Michelle just wants to be famous

 I’m not any more famous now than I was before this post.
 Maybe more INFAMOUS, but Williamstown already knew that about me.
+Like I marked my territory years ago when I went to high school there.
 According to statistics on this blog, Williamstown, you lost the popularity contest to blow jobs and Merry Christmas vs Happy Holidays, and how to get rid of lice in less than a week… This is just this blog.
 This isn’t even the places who published me.

 You think it’s Libel

 No. Libel is a false statement.
 I made no false statements.
 I just told stories as honestly as possible, and I was actually being nicer than I should have been.
 Calling this libel is libel because it’s not libel, so it’s a form of slander to accuse me of libel.
 And last time I checked, it’s legal to libel people as long as they are not dead.
 Look at the grocery store checkout lane of magazines and tell me you don’t see any libeling occurring.
 The only difference between them and me is my shit is truth.
 It’s not gossip.
 It’s truth.
 I was there.
 You probably weren’t there.
 So you aren’t even qualified to tell me what happened and what did not happen.